 Acquisitions aren’t made on speculation.
 Management researches potential investment opportunities based on the modeling of valuation ranges compared to market values.
 As a result of their risk-averse strategy, the company seeks to maintain a lower correlation to the overall movement of the market.

 In total, the company has successfully organized 15 investment/acquisitions in Colombia, Italy, Spain, Switzerland, and the United States by June 30, 2021.
+A year later, their portfolio included more than 20 total wholly and partially-owned subsidiaries.
 As shown, their investments span a diverse base of business sectors, and their approach to it all has proven successful for both shareholders and the companies they invest in.
-Partner companies grossed over $31 million in revenues for the first half of 2021, with $23 million in profit (in the face of a global pandemic and financial crisis).
-As of June 30, 2021, the company’s total asset base exceeded $61 million.
+Partner companies grossed over $31 million in revenues for the first half of the year, with $23 million in profit ).
+By the end of the year, the company’s assets had topped $55 million.
+As mentioned, they grossed $77.9 million in sales with a 46.3% operating margin.
+And all this was accomplished in the face of a global pandemic and financial crisis.

 Gaensel Energy has a refreshing, hands-off approach to managing their investments.
 The company prides itself on being a resource for their acquisitions to thrive, not one to come in and shake things up.